Convergent and Efficient Deep Q Network Algorithm: Convergent DQN algorithm

-C-DQN is convergent with a given fixed dataset, when the minima $\tilde{\theta}_i$ are found precisely enough to reduce the loss.
-In practice, it suffices to simply replace the loss used in DQN by Eq.~(\ref{CDQN loss}) to realize C-DQN.
-We empirically find that $L_{\textit{MSBE}}$ in RG is often reduced to a much smaller value than $L_{\textit{DQN}}$, and therefore we expect C-DQN to focus on the DQN loss most of the time and to have learning behaviour similar to DQN.
+C-DQN as defined above is convergent for a given fixed dataset.
+Although the analysis starts from the assumption that $\tilde{\theta}_i$ exactly minimizes the loss, in fact, it is not necessary.
+In practice, at the moment when the target network $\tilde{\theta}$ is updated by $\theta$, the loss immediately becomes equal to $L_{\textit{MSBE}}(\theta)$ which is bounded from above by the loss $L_{\textit{CDQN}}(\theta;\tilde{\theta})$ before the target network update.
+Therefore, as long as the loss is consistently optimized during the optimization process, the non-increasing property of the loss holds throughout training.
+We find that it suffices to simply replace the loss used in DQN by Eq.~(\ref{CDQN loss}) to implement C-DQN.
+As we empirically find that $L_{\textit{MSBE}}$ in RG is always much smaller than $L_{\textit{DQN}}$, we expect C-DQN to put more emphasis on the DQN loss and to have learning behaviour similar to DQN.
 C-DQN can also be augmented by various extensions of DQN, such as double Q-learning, distributional DQN and soft Q-learning \citep{DoubleDQN,DistributionalDQN, SoftQLearning}, by modifying the losses ${\ell}_{\textit{DQN}}$ and ${\ell}_{\textit{MSBE}}$ accordingly.
-The mean squared loss can also be easily replaced by the Huber loss (smooth $\ell1$ loss) as commonly applied in DQN.
+The mean squared loss can also be replaced by the Huber loss (smooth $\ell1$ loss) as commonly used in DQN implementations.
+More discussions on the properties of C-DQN are provided in the appendix.